Home > Facade > Shaping Glass Façades in Age of Parametric Design

 Broadly, there are two types of the process by which a glass can be formed into a particular shape.
 The first method is hot bending in which glass is heated to high temperature and then moulded to the desired shape.

-In this process float glass sheet is positioned on a Img 2 – Emporia Mall façade – Malmo frame of steel or a mother mould of the desired shape and it is heated gradually to a temperature up to 650°C. This results in the glass to lose its plastic and brittle state to achieve the shape of the mould.
+In this process float glass sheet is positioned on a Img 2 – Emporia Mall façade – Malmo frame of steel or a mother mould of the desired shape and it is heated gradually to a temperature up to 650°C. This results in the glass losing its plastic and brittle state to achieve the shape of the mould.
 Interestingly glass with a radius of 2m or greater shapes itself by sagging under its own weight due to gravity.

 Glass shaping techniques coupled with architect’s parametric free form design model evolves into enthralling glass facades.
 To witness the use of these computational tools along with these shaping techniques an interesting case example to examine would be façade of Elbphilharmonie building in Germany designed by Herzog & de Meuron architects (Img 4).